-Hitler’s concept of the Big Solution had prevailed; the enemy was not to be beaten east of the Meuse but encircled by a turning movement beyond that river.The main effort would be made by Dietrich’s 6.SS-Panzer-Army on the north wing, with orders to cross the Meuse River on both sides of Liège, wheel north, and strike for the Albert Canal, fanning out the while to form a front extending from Maastricht to Anvers.
+Hitler’s concept of the Big Solution had prevailed; the enemy was not to be beaten east of the Meuse but encircled by a turning movement beyond that river.The main effort would be made by SS-Oberstgruppenführer Josef Dietrich’s 6.SS-Panzer-Army on the north wing, with orders to cross the Meuse River on both sides of Liège, Belgium, wheel north, and strike for the Albert Canal, fanning out the while to form a front extending from Maastricht, Holland, to Anvers, Belgium.
 Meanwhile the infantry divisions to the rear of the armored columns would form the north shoulder of the initial advance and a subsequent blocking position east of the Meuse River along the Vesdre River.
-Eventually, or so Hitler intended, the 15.Armee would advance to take a station protecting the 6.SS-Panzer-Army right and rear.
+Eventually, or so Hitler intended, the 15.Army (General der Infantry Gustav-Adolf von Zangen) would advance to take a station protecting the 6.SS-Panzer-Army right and rear.

-Manteuffel’s 5.Panzer-Army, initially acting as the center, had the mission of crossing the Meuse River to the south of the 6.-SS-Panzer-Army, but because the river angled away to the southwest might be expected to cross a few hours later than its armored partner on the right.
-Once across the Meuse, Manteuffel had the mission of preventing an allied counterattack against Dietrich’s left and rear by holding the line Anvers – Bruxelles – Namur – Dinant.
-The left wing of the offensive, composed of infantry and mechanized divisions belonging to Erich Brandenberger’s 7.Armee, had orders to push to the Meuse, unwinding a cordon of infantry and artillery facing south and southwest, thereafter anchoring the southern German flank on the angle formed by the Semois River and the Meuse River.
-Also, the Fuehrer had expressed the wish that the first segment of the 7.Armee cordon be pushed as far south as Luxembourg City if possible.
+Also, the Fuehrer had expressed the wish that the first segment of the 7.Army cordon be pushed as far south as Luxembourg City if possible.
 What course operations were to take once Anvers was captured is none too clear.
 Indeed no detailed plans existed for this phase.
 There are numerous indications that the field commanders did not view the Big Solution too seriously but fixed their eyes on the seizure of the Meuse bridgeheads rather than on the capture of Anvers.
-Probably Hitler had good reason for the final admonition, on December 15, that the attack was not to begin the northward wheel until the Meuse was crossed.

 Dietrich’s 6.SS-Panzer-Army, selected to make the main effort, had a distinct political complexion.
 Its armored divisions all belonged to the Waffen SS, its commander was an old party member, and when regular Wehrmacht officers were assigned to help in the attack preparations they were transferred to the SS rolls.
 Hitler’s early plans speak of the 6.SS-Panzer-Army, although on December 16, the army still did not bear the SS appellation in any official way, and it is clear that the 6 was accorded the responsibility and honor of the main effort simply because Hitler felt he could depend on the SS.

 Josef ‘Sepp’ Dietrich had the appropriate political qualifications to ensure Hitler’s trust but, on his military record, hardly those meriting command of the main striking force in the great offensive.
 By profession a butcher, Dietrich had learned something of the soldier’s trade in World War I, rising to the rank of sergeant, a rank which attached to him perpetually in the minds of the aristocratic members of the German General Staff.

 The attack front assigned the 6.SS-Panzer-Army, the area between Monschau and Krewinkel, was narrower than that of its southern partner because terrain in this sector was poor at the breakthrough points and would not offer cross-country tank going until the Hohes Venn was passed.
 The initial assault wave consisted of one armored and one infantry corps.